 Benefit Consolidation

 Many peptide benefits continue after stopping.
-Breaks aren’t just rest—they’re when your body consolidates gains made during active cycles.
+Breaks aren’t just rest—they’re when the body consolidates gains made during active cycles.

 Can You Use Different Peptides During Breaks?

 Yes, with caveats.
-You can cycle different peptides that work through different mechanisms.
+You can cycle different peptides that work through different receptor mechanisms.

-For example: finishing a TB-500 cycle and starting a GLP-1 cycle is generally fine since they work through different pathways.
+For example: finishing a TB-500 cycle and starting a GLP-1 cycle is generally fine since they work through entirely different receptor pathways.
 However, avoid cycling similar peptides back-to-back.
-Don’t finish CJC-1295 and immediately start Ipamorelin—they both stimulate growth hormone through similar mechanisms.
+Don’t finish CJC-1295 and immediately start Ipamorelin—they both stimulate growth hormone through overlapping mechanisms, and the GHS-R system needs recovery time regardless of which specific agonist was used.

 Bridge Protocols